farhad0085/drf-2fa/docs/settings.md

 | boolean   | `False`                                   | No                                                    |

 ## QR_ISSUER_NAME
-QR issuer name, used in third party authenticator app, for displaying the site name.
+The QR issuer name, used in third-party authenticator apps to display the site name.
 Specify this setting to match it with your app name.

 | Type      |      Default                              | Required                                              |
 | --------- | ----------------------------------------- | ----------------------------------------------------- |